-There are many wonderful (and some weird) things about Amsterdam.
+There are many wonderful places for city breaks and Amsterdam is surely one of my favourites.
 Described as the most liberal city in the world, this vibrant and diverse city really should be on your ‘must visit’ list for a short break, whether it is for a one or two day break.
 Here are our recommendations for Amsterdam in a day.

 How to get there: